FDU-CS-Course/FDU-SOFT130006H_Static_Code_Analysis/docs/TECHNICAL_DESIGN.md

             -   Possible strategies:
                 -   `fixed_lines`: N lines before and after the issue line.
                 -   `function_scope`: Intelligently extracts the entire function containing the issue by analyzing code structure.
+                -   `file_scope`: Extracts the entire file content with the issue line highlighted, with a configurable maximum line limit.
             -   Returns the extracted code context as a string with line numbers, or None if extraction fails.
             -   Includes comprehensive error handling with fallback to simpler strategies when needed.
 -   **`llm_service.py`**: